Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 A factory is any enterprise that employs 7 or more workers to manufacture, assemble, pack, repair, produce, test, maintain, process, improve, store or destroy any items or materials listed by Thailand’s Department of Industrial Works (Ministry of Industry) regulations.

-• Where the factory is located, interior and description of the factory and the environment of the factory
+• Where the factory is located, the interior and description of the factory and the environment of the factory

 • Ensuring the safety of factory operations